StephenBrown2/hi-fold/README.md

 A Golang program to process Bitcoin transaction statements from Fold and calculate the Optimized HIFO (Highest In, First Out) cost basis for tax reporting purposes.

+## ⚠️ Important: Complete Transaction History Required

+**For accurate HIFO calculations, it is highly recommended to include ALL transaction history from Fold.** The HIFO algorithm requires complete transaction history to properly:

+- Build accurate tax lot inventory from all purchases and deposits
+- Calculate correct cost basis using the highest-cost lots first
+- Handle withdrawals that reduce lot quantities without creating taxable events
+- Ensure chronological integrity (sales can only use lots acquired before the sale date)

+Even if you're only generating a tax report for 2025, include transaction files from 2022, 2023, and 2024 for the most accurate calculations.

 ## Features

 - **HIFO Cost Basis Calculation**: Uses the tax-optimized HIFO method to minimize capital gains
+- **Multi-Year Processing**: Processes all historical transactions but reports on specific tax years
-- **Beautiful Terminal Display**: Uses Charm Bracelet's lipgloss for formatted tables
+- **Beautiful Terminal Display**: Uses Charm Bracelet's lipgloss for formatted tables with color-coded gains/losses
-- **IRS-Compliant Output**: Generates CSV files suitable for tax return preparation
+- **IRS-Compliant Output**: Generates CSV files suitable for tax return preparation (Form 8949)
-- **Year Filtering**: Calculate cost basis for specific tax years
-- **Comprehensive Reporting**: Shows sales details, remaining holdings, and summary statistics
+- **Historical Price Integration**: Automatically fetches missing Bitcoin prices from mempool.space API
+- **Modular Architecture**: Clean separation of concerns with dedicated modules for parsing, calculations, and display
+- **Precise Monetary Calculations**: Uses go-money library for exact decimal arithmetic avoiding floating-point errors

 ## Installation